HAND Me the Data: Fast Robot Adaptation via Hand Path Retrieval: Conclusion and Limitations

-\textbf{Relative Camera Viewpoint.} One limitation of HAND is that we assume the relative camera viewpoint between the hand demonstration and play trajectories are similar.
-However, this is a reasonable assumption given that many tabletop manipulation works assume a fixed external camera view.
-Many open-sourced large-scale offline robot datasets similarly assume standardized camera viewpoints \cite{walke2023bridgedata,open_x_embodiment_rt_x_2023,khazatsky2024droid,xiong2023robotube}.
-Moreover, we demonstrated the flexibility of \method\ as it is robust to out-of-distribution scenes that are completely different from the ones in the play dataset.
-In particular, we show that our 2D path retrieval metric is able to retrieve relevant task trajectories even when using a hand demonstration from a regular iPhone camera.

 \textbf{Extending to 3D paths for retrieval.} While \method\ uses 2D paths for retrieval, one future direction could extend \method\ to estimate the hand trajectory in 3D using foundation depth prediction models.
-Incorporating depth information could provide more fine-grained information about the hand path.
-Furthermore, 2D hand paths do not provide any explicit information about the gripper for retrieval, which could be useful for more dexterous manipulation tasks.
-Another direction future work could consider is a mixture of features for improving retrieval for tasks that require more dexterous control, i.e., cloth folding or deformable object manipulation. \acknowledgments{We thank Yutai Zhou and Yigit Korkmaz for participating in our user studies.
-We also thank Sid Kaushik for feedback on the final draft of the paper.}
+Another direction future work could consider is a mixture of features for improving retrieval for tasks that require more dexterous control, i.e., cloth folding or deformable object manipulation.